xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

 .. code::

-    sudo apt-get install lamp-server^
+    sudo apt-get install lamp-server

-This is interactive, so you’ll be asked ‘are you sure?’ in some places, and in others it will want a password for SQL.
+This is interactive, so you'll be asked 'are you sure?' in some places, and in others it will want a password for SQL.
 Make up a secure password for SQL and save it as you will need this later to set up SQL for WordPress.

-After it runs, you’ll want to add mod_rewrite so WordPress can make pretty
+After it runs, you'll want to add mod_rewrite so WordPress can make pretty
 pages:

 .. code::